cory-j-h/open-weather-image/README.md

 # Usage

-First you will need to register and account on OpenWeather to obtain an API key
+First you will need to register an account on OpenWeather to obtain an API key

 [How to Start OpenWeather](https://openweathermap.org/appid)